 Certified as a Teacher of the Mitzvah Technique in the first graduating class, Susan refined her quality of hands on work, uniquely through 25 years of continuous studies with M. Cohen-Nehemia, founder of the Mitzvah Technique.
 During this time, she attained a deep understanding of the Mitzvah Technique through active participation in its evolution.
 M. Cohen-Nehemia has authorized Susan Green to train Mitzvah Technique Teachers.

+For over 30 years Susan Green, a posture specialist has been helping dancers to fine tune dancers postural alignment and mobility, while relieving aches and pains through Nehemia’s Mitzvah Technique.
 Susan helps dancers correct stubborn problems that interfere with dance technique and performance quality.
 She teaches dancers the flowing Mitzvah Technique dance style.
 Susan qualifies Mitzvah Technique Teachers in a three level teacher diploma course.

 She gives individual sessions, workshops, classes, teacher training and presentations, online, in her studio and at a variety of settings.